reviewboosted/vite-express-vercel/README.md

 ### Vite Configuration

-This is located in `vite.config.ts` for customizing Vite settings:
+This is located in `vite.config.ts` for customizing Vite settings.

+- `proxy` ensures that any requests to `/api` will be forwarded to this address, which is where the Express server is running.
+Of course, you can decide your own port and improve the config to align with it.

+- `changeOrigin: true` changes the origin of the request to match the target URL.

 ```typescript
 import { defineConfig } from 'vite';